skirtles-code/create-vue-lib/packages/docs/src/dist-files.md

 ### Development vs production

+For applications, the distinction between development and production is usually clear.

+For libraries, there are two build processes to consider: building the library itself and building the application.
+The consuming application might also not have a build process, e.g. for sites using libraries from a CDN.

+Rather than a clear split between development and production, we instead have three stages: developing the library, developing the consuming application, and finally production.
+The first stage, developing the library itself, doesn't impact what we publish to npm, so we can ignore that here.

+The production stage is also relatively straightforward.

+The stage that poses the most challenges is developing the consuming application.
+We need to build our library in such a way that it'll work well during that stage.

 When building `.vue` files, the SFC compiler needs to know whether to generate a development or production build.
+There are several differences between development and production builds, but for now we'll just focus on three of them:

-The main difference is that a development build is fully compatible with Vue Devtools, whereas a production build only has limited Devtools support.
+1. A development build is fully compatible with Vue Devtools, whereas a production build only has limited Devtools support.
 Externally available properties, like `$props` and `$attrs`, will be shown in the Devtools in either build, but component state inside `<script setup>` will only be exposed in development builds.

-They also differ in how they compile type-based prop definitions.
-Development builds will try to generate a helpful runtime `props` option, whereas a production build will aim for minimal code.
+2. Type-based prop definitions are compiled to a helpful runtime equivalent in a development build, whereas a production build will aim for minimal code.
+3. A development build includes the full (absolute) file path of each `.vue` file in the built code, under a property called `__file`.

-You can see the differences for yourself in the Vue Playground at <https://play.vuejs.org/>.
+You can see the first two differences for yourself in the Vue Playground at <https://play.vuejs.org/>.
 The compiled component is visible in the JS tab, and you can toggle between `DEV` and `PROD` using the button at the top of the page.
+The difference in the `__file` property isn't apparent without the full Vite build-chain.

-But having two different compiled forms means we need to commit to which one we want when we build the library.
+Having two different compiled forms means we need to commit to which one we want when we build the library.

+Including the full path in `__file` is a headache.
+The build output of a library should be consistent between users, so it shouldn't depend on where the project is stored on the local filesystem.
+The full path can also potentially include sensitive information, such as usernames or company names, risking doxxing the library's author.

+Ideally we'd want a third mode here, aimed at building development builds of libraries.
+Devtools support and type-based prop compilation should work like a development build, but features like the `__file` property should behave like production, as they aren't relevant to developing the downstream application.

+That doesn't exist, but we can get close by using a production build with `prodDevtools: true`.
+That enables Devtools support, but sadly we won't get the improved runtime props definition.

 To accommodate this, we need to generate `dev` and `prod` builds, even when the downstream application is using a bundler.
-The `package.json` then tells the bundler which one to use in each case.
+The `dev` builds still use production mode, but with `prodDevtools: true`.
+The `package.json` then tells the downstream bundler which one to use in each case.

 ### SSR